Can we handle this right now? Here goes nothing!

 About these brownies: I was so intrigued that Shelly didn’t add any chocolate or cocoa powder to the brownie batter and that all of the chocolate flavor comes from Nutella.
 So each brownie has this incredibly concentrated and sweet chocolate hazelnut flavor.
 It’s all you taste!
-Always a fan of a little sweet and salty action, I topped the brownies with sea salt.
+Always a fan of a little sweet and salty, I topped the brownies with sea salt.
 I have a feeling this brownie batter would make an unbelievable brownie pie, too.
 (Just swap out that brownie filling for this one!)

 Completely outrageous Nutella brownies!!
 They’re rich, fudgy, chewy, dense, and perfect!

 - 1/3 cup (5 Tablespoons; 72g) unsalted butter, softened to room temperature

 - 1/2 cup (100g) packed light brown sugar

 - 2 teaspoons pure vanilla extract

 - 1 and 1/4 cups (370g) Nutella, divided

 - 1/2 teaspoon salt